SOE in France: Background

 SOE leaders and agents often met in an apartment in Orchard Court, London.

 The history of SOE is complicated by an absence of records.
 A fire at SOE headquarters in London in January 1946 destroyed many records.
 Over the years many more were weeded and destroyed by clerks.
 Author M.R.D.
 Foot estimated that by 1960 only about one-eighth of the records survived.
 Except for SOE in France, published information about SOE prior to the release of the remaining documents to historians and the general public in the 1990s and early 2000s was based on books by or interviews with former SOE agents and non-British sources.

 Although SOE had 13,000 employees (including 3,200 women), its existence was unknown to the great majority of the British public during World War II.
 Public consciousness of the organization came to light after the war.
 Two early books by SOE agents, published in 1946, were Moondrop to Gascony by Anne-Marie Walters and Maquis by George Millar.
-(Foot described Walter's book as "pardonable exaggerations.")
+(Foot described Walters' book as "pardonable exaggerations.")
 Walters' book won the John Llewellyn Rhys Prize.
 Walters and Millar were prevented by the Official Secrets Act from mentioning SOE, leaving the reader uninformed as to the name of the organization for which they worked.
 Author Kate Vigurs named SOE in France and the books by Walters and Millar as three of the five best books about SOE.
 Also, in 1946 the British Information Service released a movie related to SOE, Now it Can be Told (also titled School for Danger).
 The stars were former SOE agents in France, Harry Rée and Jacqueline Nearne, who were "better secret agents than thespians."
 SOE was not mentioned by name in the movie.

 In the 1950s, author Jean Overton Fuller wrote three books detailing the fate and betrayal of SOE agents in France: Madeleine (about Noor Inayat Khan) in 1952, The Starr Affair (about John Starr) in 1954, and Double Webs (about double agent Henri Dericourt) in 1958.
 In 1956, British MP Irene Ward joined the chorus of criticism of SOE by demanding an official history of the organization.
 Later, she raised the issue of double agent Dericourt and took offense to statements in a book titled They Fought Alone by Maurice Buckmaster, SOE's F (French) Section leader.
 She stimulated an official inquiry into SOE which concluded that "striking successes [had been] balanced with disastrous failures" and recommended that an official history be compiled.
 On 17 March 1959, John Profumo, Undersecretary of State, announced a working party to consider an official history.

 A motivating factor for publication was that Communist writers were claiming that Communists had spear-headed resistance to Nazi occupiers in Europe and the U.S. Office of Strategic Services chief, William J. Donovan, was exaggerating OSS successes in Europe, although in the British view OSS was a stepchild of SOE.